QingYang6/CREST_tutorial/README.md

 ## Lesson 3: Set up new project

-Upload to WeMET, on development...
+Upload the input files to WeMET, and set up a new project.

+Control files for the CREST project:

 [`.prject file`](./control_file_template/project_file.md)